fniessink/toisto/docs/software.md

 The same goes for the third person Finnish.
 Because Finnish does not distinguish between male and female gender, Toisto needs to tell the user whether it is asking for the female or the male translation of "Hänellä on".

+The different persons are considered *subconcepts* of the main concept.
+Each subconcept gets its own key that can be used to refer to the subconcept, see the section on [concept relationships](#concept-relationships) below.
+In the example above, the first person singular gets `to have/singular/first_person` as key, the second person singular `to have/singular/second_person`, etc.

 ### Degrees of comparison

 Degrees of comparison are specified as follows: